Widget Styles

 # Registering Widget Styles

-In the example below, we'll register widget stylesheets and set them as widget dependencies:
+In the example below, we'll register the required stylesheets in the main file:

 wp_register_style( 'widget-style-1', plugins_url( 'assets/css/widget-style-1.css', __FILE__ ) );